marijeb/MyWebpage/README.md

 A work in progress as I continue to learn more and more :-).

-Next on the to do list:
+Next on the To Do list:
+* improvements
 * mobile friendly